-B. Disciplinary Procedures
+B. Disciplinary Procedures for an Initial Hearing

-The following disciplinary procedures will be used in all cases when referred to the Office of Student Affairs:
+The following disciplinary procedures will be used for initial hearings with the Office of Student Affairs, the appropriate dean or faculty member (the hearing officer):

-- When a report alleging misconduct is received in the Office of Student Affairs, the student may be summoned.
-Failure to report after two notices may result in suspension.
-Students may also be called to meet with a dean. - After preliminary investigation of alleged misconduct by the Office of Student Affairs or other appropriate LECOM personnel, the student will be read the charges, and the procedures will be explained.
-The student will be given copies of the Student Code and Conduct Disciplinary Procedures and the charges.
+- When a report alleging misconduct is received, the student may be summoned by the hearing officer.
+Failure to report after two notices may result in immediate referral to ASP. - After preliminary investigation of alleged misconduct by the hearing officer, the student will be read the charges, and the procedures will be explained.
+The student will be given copies of the Code of Student Conduct, and disciplinary procedures and the charges.
 The student may also be informed of the names of any witnesses and a summary of their testimony.
-The student will be given an opportunity to present his or her case to the Office of Student Affairs. - The Office of Student Affairs or dean shall then determine if disciplinary action is necessary and, if so, shall recommend appropriate misconduct penalties outlined in this code or refer the matter to the ASP Committee.
-The student may not appeal the sanction of admonition. - The student can either accept the recommended penalties, or request that the matter be reviewed by the ASP Committee (except with the sanction of admonition).
+The student will be given an opportunity to present his or her case. - The hearing officer shall then determine if disciplinary action is necessary and, if so, shall recommend appropriate misconduct penalties including admonition, or a period of conduct probation, to the appropriate Dean or to ASP.
+The hearing officer may also choose to refer the matter to the SPG Committee.
+The student may not appeal the sanction admonition.
+With any greater sanction, the student can either accept the recommended penalties, or request that the matter be reviewed by the ASP Committee.
 If the student accepts the recommended penalty, it becomes final.
 The student must sign a statement indicating understanding of the penalty and shall automatically waive all further rights to procedure for disciplinary review.
-If the student chooses to have the matter heard by the Committee, the student must first meet with the Director of Student Affairs.
-Failure to meet with the Director of Student Affairs before instituting a formal review by said Committee or failure to follow the specified procedures to institute the Committee's review may constitute a waiver of all rights for further review of the matter.
+If the student chooses to have the matter heard by the ASP, the hearing officer shall forward all materials to the ASP chairperson.